romeOz/rock-template/docs/filters.md

 Custom Filter
 ------------------

-Add to existing filters.
+Adding to existing filters.
-> Note: the method must be static
+> Note: the method must be static.

 ```php
 use rock\template\ClassName;